Dmitri Tymoczko

 Dmitri Tymoczko (born December 16, 1969) is an American music theorist and composer.
 As a theorist, he has published more than two dozen articles dealing with topics related to contemporary tonality, including scales, voice leading, and functional harmonic norms.
 His article "The Geometry of Musical Chords" was the first music-theory article ever published by the journal Science.
-His music, which draws on rock, jazz, and romanticism, has been performed by ensembles such as the Amernet String Quartet, the Brentano Quartet, Janus, Newspeak, the San Francisco Contemporary Players, the Pacifica Quartet, and the pianist Ursula Oppens.
+His music, which draws on rock, jazz, and romanticism, has been performed by ensembles such as the Amernet String Quartet, the Brentano Quartet, Janus, Newspeak, the San Francisco Contemporary Players, the Pacifica Quartet, and pianist Ursula Oppens.

-Biography
+Early life, family and education

 Tymoczko was born in 1969, in Northampton, Massachusetts.
-His father Thomas Tymoczko was a philosopher of mathematics at Smith College, while his mother Maria Tymoczko is a professor of comparative literature at the University of Massachusetts Amherst; his sister, Julianna Tymoczko, later herself became a mathematics professor at Smith.
-He attended Harvard University, studying composition, music theory, and philosophy, and did graduate work in philosophy at Oxford University as a Rhodes scholar.
+His father Thomas Tymoczko was a philosopher of mathematics at Smith College, while his mother Maria Tymoczko is a professor of comparative literature at the University of Massachusetts Amherst.
+His sister, Julianna Tymoczko, became a mathematics professor at Smith.
+They have a younger brother, Alexei.

+He attended Harvard University, studying composition, music theory, and philosophy.
+He subsequently attended graduate school in philosophy at Oxford University as a Rhodes Scholar.
 After being asked to leave the philosophy D. Phil. program, he eventually returned to music, acquiring a Ph.D. in composition from The University of California, Berkeley.

+Academic career

-Since 2002, he has been a professor at Princeton University.
-He is the recipient of fellowships from the Guggenheim foundation and the Radcliffe Institute of Advanced Study.
-He is married to the philosopher Elisabeth Camp, with whom he has two children.
+Since 2002, Tymoczko has been a professor at Princeton University.
+He is the recipient of fellowships from the Radcliffe Institute of Advanced Study (2005–06) and the John Simon Guggenheim Memorial Foundation (2007).